Research Interests

 Characterizing the genomic organization of ant-associated Leucoagaricus spp.

 In contrast to many basidiomycetes, some ant-associated Leucoagaricus spp. are polykaryotic, with between 4-30 nuclei per cell instead of the usual two.
-Using flow cytometry and whole genome sequencing, I am working on characterizing both how many distinct genome types (equivalent to ploidy) are present in individaul strains, and how genome types are distributed between different nuclei.
+Using flow cytometry and whole genome sequencing, my work aimscharacterizing both how many distinct genome types (equivalent to ploidy) are present in individaul strains, and how genome types are distributed between different nuclei.

 Leucoagaricus cell, with around 30 nuclei stained in blue Image of a multinucleate Leucoagaricus cell.
 Nuclei are stained in blue and septa is indicated with arrow